trackmania-rl/tmrl/readme/tuto_library.md

             env_cls=None,  # class of the Gym environment actor_module_cls=None,  # class of a module containing the policy
-            sample_compressor: callable = None,  # compressor for sending samples over the Internet device="cpu",  # device on which the policy is running server_ip=None,  # ip of the central server max_samples_per_episode=np.inf,  # if an episode gets longer than this, it is reset model_path=cfg.MODEL_PATH_WORKER,  # path where a local copy of the policy will be stored
+            sample_compressor: callable = None,  # compressor for sending samples over the Internet server_ip=None,  # ip of the central server max_samples_per_episode=np.inf,  # if an episode gets longer than this, it is reset model_path=cfg.MODEL_PATH_WORKER,  # path where a local copy of the policy will be stored